Generative Causal Inference: Introduction

 \section{Introduction}

 Generative AI methods are proposed to solve problems of inference and prediction in econometrics.
 Generative methods require a use of large simulated training dataset which are prevalent in econometrics.
 The goal of such methods is to use deep neural networks to find a stochastic mapping between the parameters and data.
 Causal inference provides a natural testing grand for this methods.
 We develop NN architectures for this types of problems and future research is required for other problems such as DSGE models, auction models, IO models and others.
 There is a number of advantages over the simulation based techniques such as MCMC.
-First GAI avoid using densities.
-Second, they can be applied to high dimensions problems.
-Third that cen be easily be extended to solve decision-making problems using reinforcement learning methods.
+Our quantile gen-AI method avoids using densities and can be applied to high dimensions problems.
+The approach can be extended to solve decision-making problems using reinforcement learning methods, see \cite{polson2024generative}.